363 Best Restaurants in Japan

 $$$$ | Chuo-ku Fodor's choice

-Anyone looking to experience Japanese haute cuisine in a more relaxed atmosphere should look to this kappo-style restaurant, where diners order and eat at the counter.
-Third-generation chef—and 2002 Iron Chef champion—Kimio Nonaga displays his artistry in every element of Nihonbashi Yukari's menu.
-Dinner here is a multicourse affair, with each dish showcasing the freshness and quality of the seasonal ingredients.
-To witness him at work, and get the full kappo dining experience, be sure to request a counter seat when making reservations.
-As a bonus, Nihonbashi Yukari also offers a lunch setting for a fraction of the price of dinner, which is unusual for this kind of restaurant.
+To enjoy Japanese haute cuisine served in a relaxed atmosphere look to this kappo-ryori restaurant, where diners traditionally eat at counters while the chef works in front of them (though Yukari also offers tables and private rooms).
+Third-generation chef—and 2002 Iron Chef champion—Kimio Nonaga displays his artistry in dishes that showcase the freshness and quality of the seasonal ingredients.
+To witness him at work, and get the full kappo dining experience, request a counter seat when making reservations.
+Nihonbashi Yukari also offers a lunch setting for a fraction of the price of dinner, which is unusual for this kind of restaurant.
+Also unusual is that kids are welcome, too.

 03-3271–3436